Julie Burchill: 1980s

 Her main employers after the NME were The Face and The Sunday Times, where she wrote about politics, pop, fashion and society, and was their film critic from 1984 to 1986.
-She admitted in 2008 to making up film reviews and having "skived" from screenings, and her ex-husband, Cosmo Landesman, has admitted to attending screenings on her behalf.
+She admitted in 2008 to making up film reviews and missing screenings, and her ex-husband, Cosmo Landesman, has admitted to attending screenings on her behalf.

 During the Falklands War in 1982, Burchill argued that the military dictatorship of General Galtieri represented a greater evil.
 She wrote articles favourable to Margaret Thatcher.
 Her sympathy for Thatcher helped in gaining a column for The Mail on Sunday, where in 1987 she went against the paper's usual political line by urging its readers to vote Labour.
 Though she claims to like the MoS, she said of journalists on the Daily Mail in 2008: "Everybody knows that hacks are the biggest bunch of adulterers, the most misbehaving profession in the world – and you have people writing for the Daily Mail writing as though they are vicars ... moralising on single mothers and whatnot."